 Aruba, Jamanota - 188m/617ft

-I soon reached a sign saying Cero Jamanota and I had my first glimpse of the antenna that marked the highest point.
-I pushed on an reached the end of the track with a nice viewpoint area.
-There was a large gate blocking the remaining track that lead to the summit but it was easily bypassed to the left hand side.
-After a few minutes on the final steeper section I was on the highest point in Aruba.
-Number 58 and the first country high point of the Americas.
-The view was panoramic and I could see over to the fantastic blue waters and beaches that surrounded the islands main resorts and hotels.
+I passed many large cactus's and albeit Aruba being a small island I was heading towards it's most remote area and it certainly started to feel like that.
+There are quite a few snakes and spiders on the Caribbean islands and many reports of a boom in Cobras over recent years in Aruba in particular mean't I needed to be a aware and cautious when sitting, putting my bag down or passing under trees.
+I soon reached a sign saying Cero Jamanota and had my first glimpse of the antenna that marked the highest point.
+I pushed on and reached the end of the track which opened up to a nice viewpoint area.
+There was a large gate blocking the remaining track that lead to the summit which was easily bypassed to the left hand side.
+After a few minutes on the final steeper section I was standing on the highest point in Aruba. #58 and my first country high point of the Americas.
+The view was extensive and I could see over to the fantastic blue waters and beaches that surrounded the islands main resorts and hotels.